hackoregon/btc-backend/endpoint_readme.md

     The argument "blnk" doesn't actually do anything but must be there
 ---------------------------------
-top committee data: get data for the top n committees, ordered by total money raised.
+top committee data: get data for the top n committees, ordered by total money raised in the current campaign cycle (everything since 2010-11-11).

   Usage: